jasonmanesis/JasonManesis/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=jasonmanesis.jasonmanesis)

 Since 2013 I have been an undergraduate student at School of Rural, Surveying and Geoinformatics Engineering at National Technical University of Athens.
 Over the course of my studies I have specialized in the fields of Remote Sensing, Cartography and Photogrammetry.
-During this year I have been working on the implementation and optimization of Deep Learning algorithms for various EO applications.
+During the last two years I have been working on the implementation and optimization of Deep Learning algorithms for various EO applications.

 ### :hammer_and_wrench: Languages and Tools: